NeloyNSU/Install-Anaconda-on-Windows-10/README.md

-Necessary steps to install anaconda in windows 10.
-Also instruction is provided to run jupyter notebook on windows with required libraries.

 ## What is Anaconda ?

 [Anaconda](https://www.anaconda.com/) is a free and open source distribution of the Python and R programming languages for data science